bsu-cs315/P1-djisenberg/readme.md

 - [x] C-4: The <code>README.md</code> contains instructions for how to play the game or such instructions are incorporated into the game.
 - [x] C-5: The projectile and targets are shown with 2D graphics.
 - [x] C-6: The game plays an appropriate sound effect when the projectile is fired, and the sound effect is correctly stored as a <code>.wav</code> asset.
-- [ ] B-1: The project report is complete.
+- [x] B-1: The project report is complete.
-- [ ] B-2: Earn one star.
+- [x] B-2: Earn one star.
 - [ ] A-1: Earn three stars.
 - [ ] ⭐ The player has a small inventory of projectiles, and only one can be launched at a time.
-- [ ] ⭐ The background and ground use 2D graphics.
+- [x] ⭐ The background and ground use 2D graphics.
 - [ ] ⭐ A <abbr title="Heads-Up Display">HUD</abbr> shows the current game state such as the score and number of projectiles remaining.

-Based on the criteria above, this project currently warrents a C grade.
+Based on the criteria above, this project currently warrents a B grade.